The King In The Manger

 ● Rom 1:1-3 . .
 Jesus Christ our Lord, which was made of the seed of David according to the flesh

-The koiné Greek word for "seed" in those two passages is sperma (sper'-mah) which is a bit ambiguous because it can refer to spiritual progeny as well as to biological progeny; for example:
+The Greek word for "seed" in that passage is sperma (sper'-mah) which is a bit ambiguous because it can refer to spiritual progeny as well as to biological progeny; for example:

 ● Gal 3:29 . .
 If you belong to Christ, then you are Abraham's seed.

 That seed is obviously spiritual progeny.
-But the seed in Acts 13:22-23 and Rom 1:1-3 is biological progeny because David's seed is "according to the flesh" i.e. his physical human body.
+But the seed in Rom 1:1-3 is biological progeny because David's seed is "according to the flesh" i.e. his physical human body.

-However; the wording "to rule again in Judah" indicates that the curse on Jeconiah's royal progeny was limited to the era of the divided kingdom.
+The wording "ruling again in Judah" indicates that the curse on Jeconiah's royal progeny was limited to the era of the divided kingdom, with Judah in the south and Samaria in the north.
 That condition came to an end when Nebuchadnezzar crushed the whole country and led first Samaria, and then later Judah, off to Babylonian slavery.

 ● Ezek 37:21-22 . .You shall declare to them: Thus said the Lord God: I am going to take the Israelite people from among the nations they have gone to, and gather them from every quarter, and bring them to their own land.
 I will make them a single nation in the land, on the hills of Israel, and one king shall be king of them all.
 Never again shall they be two nations, and never again shall they be divided into two kingdoms.